Hybrid Quantum-Classical Branch-and-Price for Intra-Day Electric Vehicle Charging Scheduling via Partition Coloring: Methodology

 \textbf{Fathoming Criteria and Completeness}

-A branch is pruned if the current solution becomes infeasible or the lower bound of the partial solution exceeds the global best known upper bound.
-By sequentially applying the two branching rules, each vehicle ultimately has exactly one selected interval, while all fractional RMP solutions are eliminated.
-Throughout the search process, the structure of the pricing subproblem is preserved, ensuring both the completeness of the branching scheme and the consistency of the solution procedure.
+A node is fathomed if it is infeasible or if its lower bound exceeds the current global upper bound.
+By applying the two rules sequentially, the algorithm eliminates fractional RMP solutions and enforces one selected interval per vehicle.
+Importantly, the pricing subproblem keeps the same structure throughout the tree, which preserves both consistency and completeness of the branching process.